 Healthcare Reform.
 A substantial amount of rules and regulations have been issued under the Patient Protection and Affordable Care Act, as amended by the Health Care and Education and Reconciliation Act of 2010 (collectively referred to as the "Healthcare Reform Law").
 We expect additional rules, regulations and interpretations under the Healthcare Reform Law to be issued that may materially affect our operators' financial condition and operations.
 For example, the new administration and certain members of Congress have affirmatively indicated that they will pursue full repeal of, or significant amendment to, the Healthcare Reform Law.
-Even if the Healthcare Reform Law is not amended or repealed, the new administration could propose changes impacting implementation of the Healthcare Reform Law.
-The ultimate composition and timing of any legislation enacted under the new administration that would impact the current implementation of the Healthcare Reform Law remains uncertain.
+Even if the Healthcare Reform Law is not amended or repealed, the new administration could propose changes impacting implementation of the Healthcare Reform Law remains uncertain.
 Given the complexity of the Healthcare Reform Law and the substantial requirements for regulation thereunder, the impact of the Healthcare Reform Law on our operators or their ability to meet their obligations to us cannot be predicted, whether in its current form or as amended or repealed.

 Reform Requirements for Long-Term Care Facilities.
 On October 4, 2016, the Centers for Medicare and Medicaid Services ("CMS") issued a final rule modifying the conditions of participation in Medicare and Medicaid for SNFs.
 CMS stated that the regulations, last updated in 1991, were "necessary to reflect the substantial advances that had been made over the past several years in the theory and practice of service delivery and safety" within long-term care.
 The extensive modifications require SNFs to implement new processes; make changes to current practices; and create new policies and procedures within a short timeframe to remain in compliance with their conditions for participation.
 Changes include provisions related to staff training, discharge planning, infection prevention and control programs, and pharmacy services, among others.
-While many of the regulations become effective on November 28, 2016, some of the regulations become effective in Phase 2, beginning on November 28, 2017, with others becoming effective in Phase 3, beginning on November 28, 2019.
+While many of the regulations become effective on November 28, 2016, some of the regulations become effective in Phase 2, beginning on November 28, 2019.
 According to CMS, it is estimated that the average cost for a SNF to implement the new regulations is estimated to be \$62,900 the first year and \$55,000 each year thereafter.